Pearl Production

 If you’ve ever heard of biwa pearls, you’ll know that they are freshwater pearls from Japan but now they are being produced in China.
 The name for the mussel that produces these pearls is known as the “pond butterfly mussel.”
 According to scientific journals and news articles, 30% of freshwater pearl production comes from this mussel.
 Even though it isn’t native to China, pearl production from this mussel is gaining popularity.
 Next time you buy your biwa pearls, you can think about the mussel where they came from.

 As mentioned, some of the freshwater pearls in China come from the butterfly and triangle mussels.
 To get a better quality of pearls, pearl farmers have turned to genetics.
 Freshwater pearls also come from mussels that have been crossbred from the two, aforementioned mussel species.
 By crossbreeding mussels, the quality of freshwater pearls has improved as well as the pearl output.
-The biwa, or pond butterfly mussel, has better quality and vitality, which is why it has been chosen to be crossbred.
+The biwa, or pond butterfly mussel, has better quality and vitality.
+That is why it has been chosen to be crossbred.
 Next time you put on that biwa pearl necklace, you can think about how genetics played a role in producing your pearls!

 Pearls Cultured in the “Fireball” Way

 Not all pearls are created equal.
 If you’ve bought pearl jewelry or have sold pearl jewelry, you will know that not all pearls look exactly the same.
 This is especially true of freshwater pearls.
 Some of these pearls have been produced by the CBSB method as mentioned earlier (coin-bead/spherical bead).
-These little pearls have a comet-like appearance due to the formation of a “tail” on one side, hence the name “fireball pearls” (sometimes known as CBSB pearls).
+These little pearls have a comet-like appearance due to the formation of a “tail” on one side.
+Hence the name “fireball pearls” (sometimes known as CBSB pearls).
 The unique thing about these pearls is that they are bead-nucleated as opposed to being nucleated with tissue, as are the majority of freshwater pearls.
-Their popularity soared after being featured with pearls from triangle-biwa mussel hybrids (like when the popularity of hybrid cars soared when individuals wanted to drive a vehicle that was fuel efficient).
+Their popularity soared after being featured with pearls from triangle-biwa mussel hybrids.
+Like when the popularity of hybrid cars soared when individuals wanted to drive a vehicle that was fuel efficient.

 Freshwater Pearls and Bead Nucleation

 Normally, one would think that freshwater pearls cannot be nucleated.
 That is partially true.
 Unlike their saltwater counterparts, there isn’t enough room to insert a spherical bead for the mantle to be nucleated.
-These kinds of mussels are not biologically equipped with a gonad anatomy, which makes bead nucleation impossible (the pearls cannot be bead nucleated in the gonads).
+These kinds of mussels are not biologically equipped with a gonad anatomy.
+It makes bead nucleation impossible (the pearls cannot be bead nucleated in the gonads).
 CBSB pearls must be produced in a different manner.
 Let’s look further into how they are produced.

 The Process for CBSB Production

 Let’s talk about how they are produced since most freshwater pearls cannot be produced this way.
 The coin bead is surrounded by mantle of the mussel that is encasing it.
 A square-shaped mantle piece measuring 1mm on all sides, one coin bead, and an incision mark start off this process.
-Workers use 3-year-old triangle mussels to create CBSB pearls while younger mussels that range from 6 months to 1 year are used in traditional freshwater pearl nucleation.
+Workers use 3-year-old triangle mussels to create CBSB pearls while younger mussels that range from 6 months to 1 year.
+Those are used in traditional freshwater pearl nucleation.

->Because of the uniqueness of these pearls, this process will take some time (after all, Rome wasn’t built in a day).
+Because of the uniqueness of these pearls, this process will take some time (after all, Rome wasn’t built in a day).
 The next stage in this pearl production takes about a year as the coin pearl accumulates nacre while left in the water.
 Another pearl, known as a keshi pearl, may be created if the mussel is submerged in water after removing the coin pearl.
 These techniques might be used at the discretion of the pearl farmer.

 In this part of the process, we find out how these freshwater pearls get to be bead-nucleated.
 Spherical beads are used for this purpose.
 The farmer or pearl worker removes the coin pearl from the mussel after the mussel is five years of age.
 In place of the coin pearl, there is a pearl sac.
 This is where the bead is placed in order for the bead nucleation to occur (this technique is similar to producing South Sea cultured pearls or second-graft Tahitian pearls).
 Since the freshwater mussel has no gonad, the insertion is made in the mantle.
 You can think of it as artificial insemination for clams.

-The Tail
+Pearl Production – The Tail

 So you want to know how this pearl gets its “comet tail.”
 Let’s take a look on how that forms on the CBSB pearl.
 The tail itself will not develop in these CBSB pearls if healing takes place where the incision was made AND the bead is covered by the sac.
 The only way for this pearl to develop is if the incision has a void next to it and after the bead has been placed in the vacant sac (this is when the keshi pearl is harvested).
 Although this is widely considered how the fireball pearl got its tail, some Chinese farmers are still not clear on how it is developed.